delprzemo/angular-cheatsheet/README.md

 **What is valueChanges in form control?**

-It is to catch value changes and implement some logic in observable result.
+To catch value changes and implement some logic in observable result.
 See example above

 **How to execute canActivate if any of child routes will change?**